|Major Groups > True Morels & Verpas > Verpa conica|

 The German name for Verpa conica, "Fingerhutverpel," tells you something about both the mushroom and the German language.

-Ecology: Probably mycorrhizal; found under hardwoods in spring (or in winter in California, where it also grows under conifers); fairly widely distributed in North America.
+Ecology: Probably mycorrhizal; found under hardwoods in spring (or over winter in California, where it also grows under conifers); fairly widely distributed in North America.
+The illustrated and described collections are from Michigan, Indiana, and California

-Cap: 1.5-4 cm; convex or, more frequently, thimble shaped; typically with a slightly outcurved margin when mature; tan to brown to dark brown; bald; tacky when wet; typically smooth or very slightly wrinkled at maturity, but sometimes broadly lumpy or wrinkled.
+Cap: 1.5–3 cm across; 2–4 cm high; convex or, more frequently, irregularly thimble shaped; often with a slightly outcurved margin when mature; tan to brown or dark brown; bald; tacky when wet; smooth or somewhat wrinkled at maturity.

 Odor and Taste: Not distinctive.